 Three Emperors but only one throne.

-Did you get confused?
-This is an age where the Romans have more than one Emperors.
-Usually, there is one senior Emperor who holds real power and the junior emperors who are equal only in name.
+No that's not confusing.
+This is an age when the Romans have more than one Emperors.
+Usually, there is one senior Emperor who holds real power and the junior emperors who are equal in name only.